gonmarfer2/pokelatin-zettelkasten/galarian-consistency-words.md

 ---
 <link rel="stylesheet" type="text/css" media="all" href="./style/style.css">

-# Consistency of Galarian ciphers
+# Consistency of Galarian Ciphers within Words

 The data was taken from [dammyyy's Github page](https://dammyyy.github.io/GalarAlphabet/), although I changed some translations for consistency.
 For the preprocessing of the data, I only used those (Galarian,Translation) pairs where a translation was given, removed the duplicates, and transcribed dammyyy's notation to Thraex Magnus for an easier understanding here.
 The graph I attach shows the true/plaintext characters on the X axis and a value on the Y axis that is calculated as the number of times the most common cipher is used divided by the number of times the character is used as a cipher.
 This means that the closer to 1 (100%) the value is, the more consistent it is.
 Those values having 0.5 (50%) would mean that half the time, one single cipher is used, while the other 50% of the time, other cipher(s) have been applied.
 I based this study on the matrix (Table 4.5) on Ferrer i Jané (2022).